-Since 1979 the Mercedes-Benz G-Class (aka Gelandenwagen, or G-Wagen) has been one of the most recognizable and high-profile off-roaders the world over.
+Since 1979 the Mercedes-Benz G-Class (aka Gelandenwagen, or G-Wagon) has been one of the most recognizable and high-profile off-roaders the world over.

 Hollmann International in Stuhr, Germany has the largest selection of G-Class Mercedes-Benzes on JamesEdition.
-We’ve inspected this impressive collection to compare the 2020 G-Class color range, interiors and engine choices, cover special models (G63 AMG 6×6, Star Trooper, Edition 1, Brabus, and Mansory), and prices.
+We’ve inspected this impressive collection to compare the 2020 G-63 AMG interiors, color range and engine choices, cover special and modified models (such as Star Trooper, Edition 1, Brabus, and Mansory).

 The most basic choice for an AMG G-Class buyer is engine.
 Both are potent, sophisticated, and powerful, but one comes with extra power and a higher price tag.

 The AMG G63 comes with a 4.0-liter twin-turbocharged V8 with 577 horsepower.
 The AMG G65, meanwhile, comes with a 6.0-liter twin-turbocharged V12 rated at 630 horsepower.
 Both are more than powerful enough to push this 5700-pound SUV along, and with ample ground clearance, full-time four-wheel drive, a two-speed transfer case, and three locking differentials, these vehicles are just as impressive off the road as they are on it.